gkwa/manyeast/bluewhispers/README.md

 The key is "locally" - allowing you to develop and test your module before publishing.

-The setup requires creating a specific hierarchy:
+The setup requires creating a specific hierarchy for local testing:

 ```
-mod/
+mymod/           # Your module
-└── mod client/
+└── myapp/      # Test client (ephemeral)
 ```

-Where the module client exists as a subdirectory of the created module.
+**Important**: The test client (`myapp`) should be temporary and excluded from git in the module's repository.
+In a real-world scenario, client applications would live in their own repositories.
+However, for local testing, the client needs to be a subdirectory of the module to enable local development and testing.

 ## Usage